Media training podcast

 Director - Bit Famous Ltd

-Steve is a former BBC national news journalist, TV Producer & Media Trainer.
+Steve is a former BBC national news journalist, TV Producer & Media Trainer

 Penny Haslam